franciscop/franciscop.github.io/blog/the-future-of-serverjs/readme.md

 ## The problem

 As the project evolved I got a fulltime job and I could not spend so much time on it anymore.
-Tutorials were not written, Github issues went unanswered and the documentation is only the basics.
+Tutorials were not written, Github issues went unanswered and the documentation is still quite basic.

 The main problem is that **I do not have time**.
-I need to work fulltime (for food AND to keep my immigration VISA in Japan) so getting $100 or $300 per month would not change much.
-I'm in a point where it's either make it or break it, either I continue working fulltime or I work on server.js with the community.
+I need to work fulltime (for food AND to keep my immigration VISA in Japan).
+I'm in a make it or break it situation, either I continue working fulltime or I work on server.js with the community.

-Donations have not worked so far, I got `$5` for all the length of the project (~2 years).
-Pull requests were minimal, but I think they can improved greatly in `v2` after cleaning up the code and the tutorial on how to create server.js from scratch.
+Donations have not worked so far, I got **$5 in total** for the 2 years since the project started.
+That is the equivalent of **$0.21/month**, which is totally not sustainable.